UANATACA/RA-REPO/ra_gui.md

 <div id="EMPUBnubeQ" style="padding-top: 60px;"><h2>EMPUBnubeQ<h2></div>

-Certificate of public employee of a Spanish Public Administration, issued in the centralized custody system of Uanataca certificates and intended for the qualified eletronic signature.
+Certificate of public employee of a Spanish Public Administration, issued in the centralized custody system of Uanataca certificates and intended for the qualified electronic signature.

 <table>
 <th>Field</th>